zhangchunlin/shapps/README.md

 About Shapps
 ----------------

+Shapps = SHare APPS.
-Uliweb is a Python based web framework.
-Shapps is an apps collection project of uliweb like Plugs.
+Uliweb ( https://github.com/limodou/uliweb ) is a Python based web framework.
+Shapps is an apps collection project of uliweb like Plugs ( https://github.com/limodou/plugs ).

 License
 ------------